Species-Appropriate Diet

 Species-appropriate feeding often improves when:

-- less processed foods make up a greater portion of the diet
+- Less processed foods make up a greater portion of the diet

-- whole foods provide nutrients directly rather than relying entirely on fortified replacements
+- Whole foods provide nutrients directly rather than relying entirely on fortified replacements

-- diets avoid extreme monotony and include some degree of nutrient diversity over time
+- Diets avoid extreme monotony and include some degree of nutrient diversity over time

 Less species-appropriate processing patterns often include:

-- diets that are ultra-processed and starch-dependent, especially those requiring heavy extrusion to maintain structure
+- Diets that are ultra-processed and starch-dependent, especially those requiring heavy extrusion to maintain structure

-- foods that rely heavily on synthetic premixes rather than naturally nutrient-dense ingredients
+- Foods that rely heavily on synthetic premixes rather than naturally nutrient-dense ingredients

-- long-shelf-life foods where fat stability becomes harder to maintain over time
+- Long-shelf-life foods where fat stability becomes harder to maintain over time

-This does not mean a dog cannot do well on processed food—it means processing tends to create predictable trade-offs.
+This does not mean a dog cannot do well on processed food.
+It means processing tends to create predictable trade-offs.

 Bioavailability: What Matters Is What the Body Can Use